dcrapis/oceandao-wiki/Home.md

 ## OceanDAO Round 7

-Please visit [Round 7 - Proposals](https://bit.ly/Round7Proposals) page for a full breakdown of Round 7.
+Please visit [Round 7 - Proposals](https://bit.ly/Round7Proposals) page for a full breakdown.

 OceanDAO Funding Rounds are now **THE FIRST TUESDAY OF EVERY MONTH**:
 * Project proposal due deadline: First Tuesday of the month at 23:59 GMT.